Sartobind® Rapid A Membrane for mAb Capture

 Scale Up Easily With the Sartobind® Rapid A Portfolio

-Sartobind® Rapid A is a fully proven scalable solution from PD to commercial scale.
-Devices include nano- and mini-sized solutions for benchtop systems, larger capsules for pilot testing, and modular cassettes for commercial manufacturing.
+Sartobind® Rapid A devices include nano- and mini-sized solutions for benchtop systems, larger capsules for pilot testing, and modular cassettes for commercial manufacturing.
 The family of products eases the gradual expansion of rapid cycle chromatography across your operations.

 - Ligand: Protein A